-Note: Newcastle plumbing and drainage inspection fees are to be paid at the MyInspections website.
+Note: Newcastle plumbing and drainage inspection fees must be paid through the MyInspections website.
 Go to the MyInspections page on the Fair Trading website for more information.

-This section provides information on plumbing and drainage inspections outside the Sydney, Illawarra, Blue Mountains and the Newcastle areas from 1 January 2013.
-The section includes information about who to contact to book inspections, Notices of Work and Certificates of Compliance.
+Our Regional plumbing and drainage inspections section provides information on plumbing and drainage inspections outside the Sydney, Illawarra, Blue Mountains and the Newcastle areas from 1 January 2013.
+It includes who to contact to book inspections, Notices of Work and Certificates of Compliance.

-Plumbing reforms in 2012 were part of a state-wide initiative by the NSW Government to provide a more consistent and effective approach to standard setting, on-site regulation and licensing in NSW.
+Plumbing reforms in 2012 were part of a NSW Government initiative to make standard setting, on-site regulation and licensing in NSW more effective and consistent.

-As part of the plumbing regulatory framework, Fair Trading licenses plumbers and drainers under the Home Building Act 1989, and all plumbing and drainage work must be completed by a person who holds a licence, qualified supervisor certificate or tradesperson certificate.
+As part of the plumbing regulatory framework, Fair Trading licenses plumbers and drainers under the Home Building Act 1989.
+All plumbing and drainage work must be completed by a person who holds a licence, qualified supervisor certificate or tradesperson certificate.

-In addition, a system of on-site regulation ensures that NSW plumbing and drainage work is monitored, so it complies with technical standards and regulations.
+An on-site regulation system also monitors NSW plumbing and drainage work in line with technical standards and regulations.